Meet the “Charming” Captain

 Returning to Charles Stedman: Charles and his brother Alexander were known as Jacobites, Scots who wanted the royal Stuart family to take back the British throne from their cousins, the Hanoverian Georges (King George I and King George II).
 In 1745, the last Jacobite uprising began when the “pretender” to the British throne, James Stuart III, sent his son, Charles (known as the Bonnie Prince) to Scotland.
 Hundreds of Scots rallied to the Stuart banner in rebellion against King George II which ended on April 16, 1746 at the battle of Culloden near Inverness, Scotland.
 Alexander and Charles Stedman are said to have been in that battle fighting for the Stuart cause with Bonnie Prince Charlie.

 If you have watched the television series Outlander, you know what happened after Culloden.
 Hundreds of Stuart-supporting Scots were imprisoned and many escaped to Europe and colonial America.
 Charles and Alexander Stedman, successful shipping businessmen, did exactly that.
 By 1747, they were living in Philadelphia.
-This was ten years after Andreas Hagenbuch, his wife Magdalena, and 18-month-old son Henry sailed on the Stedman ship, Charming Nancy.
+This was ten years after Andreas Hagenbuch and his wife Magdalena sailed on the Stedman ship, Charming Nancy.

 Alexander and Charles continued their business and, as mentioned, even invested successfully in the businesses of Henry Stiegel.
 In 1748 or 1749, Charles married Ann Graeme, the daughter of Dr. Thomas Graeme.
 Graeme was a well-known Pennsylvanian.
 He served as the Philadelphia port physician from 1727 to 1741, making sure that immigrants were not carrying diseases into the Pennsylvania colony.
 It is even possible he may have examined Andreas and his family!
 Graeme served as a Pennsylvania Supreme Court Justice and was held in high esteem by everyone.
 Charles Stedman certainly married into a good family.